The1TrueJoe/pyLeafAV/README.md

 - Inputs are 1-indexed on the wire (`Input 1 → 0x01`)
 - Outputs are 0-indexed on the wire (`Output 1 → 0x00`)
 - Volume: linear mapping, C4 range 0-100 → device range 0x00-0xFF

-The protocol was reverse-engineered from the official Control4 DriverWorks drivers in `driver-ref/`.